Hillary Clinton Says Donald Trump Is ‘Obsessed’ With Her Because He’s An ‘Illegitimate President’

 — Ryan Saavedra (@RealSaavedra) September 29, 2019

 Impeachment proceedings have begun as Democrats seek to determine whether Trump’s phone call with Ukrainian President Volodymyr Zelensky warrants his removal from office.
 During the call, Trump pressured Zelensky to dig up dirt on Biden and his son, Hunter.
-He also asked Zelensky to locate missing a DNC server, suggesting that Ukraine interfered with the U.S. 2016 presidential election — not Russia.
+He also asked Zelensky to locate a missing DNC server, suggesting that Ukraine interfered with the U.S. 2016 presidential election — not Russia.

 Per MSNBC, the conspiracy theory suggesting Ukraine interfered in the 2016 election has not been verified.
 Regardless, Trump told reporters during a Q&A with Zelensky that he believed there might be hidden Clinton emails in Ukraine that provide evidence of election interference.

-Trump’s personal lawyer Rudy Giuliani, has also been pushing the controversial theory, which prompted Joe Biden’s campaign to contact major TV networks and ask them to stop booking him.
+Trump’s personal lawyer, Rudy Giuliani,, has also been pushing the controversial theory, which prompted Joe Biden’s campaign to contact major TV networks and ask them to stop booking him.
 According to a letter from the campaign, Giuliani has no problem lying to push a narrative that benefits him and Trump’s camp.
 Former Homeland Security Advisor Tom Bossert also expressed dismay at Trump and Giuliani’s attempts to push the unfounded conspiracy.